 Received: July 16, 2016; Accepted: August 29, 2016; Published: August 30, 2016

-Autism is a neurobehavioral syndrome caused by a dysfunction of the central nervous system that leads to interrupted development.
+Autism is a neuro behavioral syndrome caused by a dysfunction of the central nervous system that leads to interrupted development.
 According to the Diagnostic and Statistical Manual of Mental Disorders, 4th edition (DSM-IV, 2000), the onset of symptoms in autism occurs within the first three years of life.
 However, the composite of symptoms varies in form and severity in each affected child.
 Management of children with autism is costly and complex and burdens families emotionally, physically, and financially.
-It costs approximately $3.2 million to take care of an autistic person over his or her lifetime.
+It has been reported that, economically, the cost of providing care to an individual on the spectrum is greater than 3 million dollars over their life time.
 Currently clinical care is directed primarily at treating symptoms and modifying behavior.

-It is expected that many more children will be diagnosed with autism in the next year than with childhood cancer, juvenile diabetes, and pediatric Acquired Immune Deficiency combined.
-ASD affects an estimated three million individuals in the U.S. and tens of millions worldwide.
-Statistics from the U.S. Centers for Disease Control and Prevention identify around 1 in 88 American children as on the autism spectrum-a 600 percent increase in prevalence over the past two decades.
-It occurs an average of 4 to 5 times more often in boys than in girls.
-Along with the increase in autism prevalence, the diagnostic criteria for the illness and similar disorders have changed several times since “autism” was first defined over 5 decades ago.
+It is expected that many more children will be diagnosed with autism in the near future than children with childhood leukemia or brain tumors, new onset juvenile diabetes, or Acquired Immune Deficiency combined.
+It is believed that over 3 million individuals are impacted by autism in the United States alone.
+Statistics from the U.S. Centers for Disease Control and Prevention note that approximately 1 in 88 to110 children in the United States are diagnosed as being in the children autism spectrum.
+The prevalence is an average of 4 to 5 times more often in boys.
+A long with the increase in autism prevalence, the diagnostic criteria for the illness and similar disorders have changed several times since “autism” was first defined over 5 decades ago.

-In addition to these prominent symptoms, it is also found that children with ASD often have comorbid mental health difficulties, particularly anxiety and depression, which occur at a substantially increased rate compared to the general population [1,2], with prevalence rates of anxiety ranging from 13.6 percent to 84 percent .
-Although it is not considered a phenomenological characteristic of ASD, in the clinical setting, however, anxiety-related concerns are among the most common presenting problems for school age children and adolescents with ASD .
+In addition to these prominent symptoms, it is also found that children with ASD often have Comorbid mental health difficulties, particularly anxiety and depression, which occur at a substantially increased rate compared to the general population [2- 4] with prevalence rates of anxiety ranging from 13.6 percent to 84% .
+Anxiety-related concerns though are not believed to be phenomenological characteristics of ASD, in the clinical setting.

 Electroencephalography (EEG) is a gross measure of neural electric activity at the scalp with the amplitude of such reflecting the degree of neuronal synchronization under the recording lead.
 EEG signals are believed to derive from pyramidal cells aligned in parallel in the cerebral cortex and the hippocampus.
 The broad frequency bands identified may help to identify abnormal or damped processing circuit characteristics in children with ASD.

 Neuronal networks are notable for the significant downstream connectivity resultant from a progressive branching of synaptic connections .
-This scale free network is modified with age [23- 25].
+This scale free network is modified with age [26- 28].
 The more complex Neuronal networks consist of dense clusters of local synaptic connections with decreased downstream synaptic connections .
 There are numerous physiologic variables that are specific to each region that potentially can be quantified by assays such as functional magnetic resonance imaging.
-FMRI has demonstrated global scale-free synaptic networks, which differ from the more hierarchical networks and interregional connectivity found in normal children .
+FMRI has demonstrated global scale-free synaptic networks which differ from the more hierarchical networks and interregional connectivity found in normal children .

-MRI tractography of white matter tracts has demonstrated progressive changes in connectivity as a child’s brain develops with continuous synaptogenesis and network modification at both the local and disparate cortical regions .
+Studies utilizing Magnetic Resonance Imaging (MRI) tractography of white matter tracts has demonstrated progressive changes in connectivity as a child’s brain develops with evidence of both continuous synaptogenesis and network modification in both local and disparate cortical regions .
 Thus, abnormal network connectivity may be a key to understanding developmental disabilities.

-Bosl et al. described the potential of EEG endophenotypes, namely cognitive findings which may predict subsequent cognitive impairments.
-They proposed that modified multiscale entropy (mMSE) computed on the basis of resting state EEG data can be used as a biomarker of normal brain development and potentially identify infants at risk for ASD .
+Bosl, et al. described the potential of EEG endophenotypes, namely cognitive findings which may predict subsequent cognitive impairments.
+They proposed that modified Multi Scale Entropy (mMSE) which can be computed on the basis of resting state EEG data could be used as a biomarker of normal brain development.
+In this capacity it could potentially identify infants with increased risk for ASD .